Daniel Ekechukwu: Claimed Resurrection at a Reinhard Bonnke Crusade, Nigeria 2001

 Nigerian pastor Daniel Ekechukwu, declared dead after a car accident on November 30, 2001 with a death certificate from St. Eunice Clinic, was reportedly resurrected two days later at a church during a Reinhard Bonnke crusade.

 On November 30, 2001, Nigerian pastor Daniel Ekechukwu was seriously injured in a road accident near Onitsha, Nigeria.
-He was taken to two hospitals; at St. Eunice Clinic, a doctor issued death certificate No. P086/01 at 23:30, recording "no breathing, no pulse, no heartbeat, eyes dilated and fixed, dead on arrival."
+He was taken to two hospitals.
+At St. Eunice Clinic, a doctor issued death certificate No. P086/01 at 23:30, recording "no breathing, no pulse, no heartbeat, eyes dilated and fixed, dead on arrival."
 His body was taken to a mortuary.

 Ekechukwu's wife, Nneka, reportedly transported his body in its coffin to Grace of God Mission church in Onitsha, where German-American evangelist Reinhard Bonnke was preaching on December 2, 2001.
 According to multiple supporter accounts, Ekechukwu revived during the service and was able to walk and speak within hours.
 Bonnke's ministry produced a DVD and book documenting the event.